DaCodeNinja/TAMU-SPE-Desktop/README.md

 ✅ Enhance calendar filtering options

-## ⭐ Want to Contribute?

-Your feedback and contributions are always welcome!
-If you have suggestions or encounter any issues, please open an issue or submit a pull request on our GitHub repository.
-You can also leave your comments directly in the application's settings.

 ## 👍 Thanks!

 This project was built with heart for the Texas A&M SPE community.
 Thank you for being part of it!